BressOne/spb_be/README.md

 ## BE part

 Provided exercise is an example implementation of API based on NodeJS.
 This API operate over restaurant table reservations, tables and restaurant data.
+This API has a UI client provided here: https://github.com/BressOne/spb_fe.

 To get started, ensure you are running nodeJS 18.17.1 LTS.